Static impurity in a mesoscopic system of SU($N$) fermionic matter-waves

+In the limit of strong interactions, as $U/\lambda\gg 1$, the impact of the impurity is drastically reduced.
+Nonetheless, we find that the current is strongly suppressed.
+Such an effect primarily originates from the fractionalization whose rate is enhanced with $N$~\cite{chetcuti2022persistent}.
+Consistently, the persistent current displays a perfect saw-tooth shape with a reduced periodicity of $1/N_{p}$ exhibiting negligible signs of smearing.

+{\textit{Discussions and Conclusions} --} We considered a single localized impurity embedded in a one-dimensional mesoscopic system of repulsive SU($N$) fermions subjected to an artificial gauge field with flux $\phi$.
+The physics is characterized by the interplay between the impurity strength and interaction through the phenomenon of flux quantum fractionalization that is a genuine feature of multi-component systems~\cite{chetcuti2022persistent}.
+Density-density correlations corroborate the two different regimes: for weak interactions the correlations change gradually, signaling the effective single-particle behavior, while in the strongly interacting regime, a bunching effect occurs, meaning that correlations in the ring droplet change discontinuously only for persistent currents with different winding numbers.

+Below, we summarize our results for the energy spectrum of the system, density at the impurity site $n_{imp}$ and persistent current $I(\phi)$.

+The impurity opens energy gaps $\Delta\sim 1/U$ {\it selectively}, following an SU($N$) dependent mechanism - see Fig.\ref{fig:gap}(a).
+At weak interactions, the flux-quantum-fractionalization has a small influence on the impurity physics as long as the gap to the higher energy excitations is smaller than $\Delta$.
+In such a regime, the system is characterized by an effective single-particle spectrum landscape (renormalized by the interaction).
+For increasing interactions, the fractionalization of the flux-quantum becomes relevant and signals the formation of a ring droplet.

-Through analysis of the density at the impurity site against interaction, we find that the barrier is screened with a rate dependence that becomes larger with $N$.
-The maximum rate is achieved at $N_{p}/N=1$ as the system effectively tends to a ``bosonic'' limit.
-As more particles can reside at the impurity site, the impurity is screened faster since the effective repulsion is enhanced as $NU$ in SU($N$) systems.
-As $U\rightarrow\infty$, the density is found to saturate to a value that is independent of $N$ because of the formation of the ring droplet with a stiff particle arrangement\cite{chetcuti2023persistent}.
-The density's behaviour at the barrier in these two regimes portrays the interplay between single-particle and collective dynamics.
+By looking at $n_{imp}$ as a function of $U$, we can establish that initially the barrier is screened with a rate dependence that becomes larger with $N$: As more particles can reside at the impurity site, the impurity is screened faster since the effective repulsion is enhanced as $NU$ in SU($N$) systems.
+As $U\rightarrow\infty$, $n_{imp}$ is found to saturate to a value that is independent of $N$ because of the formation of the ring droplet with a stiff particle arrangement~\cite{chetcuti2023persistent}.
+Besides capturing the screening effect, {\it $n_{imp}$ displays a marked dependence on $\phi$}, reflecting the periodicity of the SU($N$) fermions flux quantum fractionalization - see Fig.\ref{fig:gap}(b).
+In a cold atom systems, $n_{imp}$ would be accessible, for example, through in-situ density measurements (see \cite{litvinov2021measuring} for a recent work on a $1d$ fermionic gas).
+Such a feature can be exploited to access to the phenomenon of fractionalization in cold atoms experiments beyond the interference dynamics~\cite{chetcuti2023interference}.
+We note that the latter, being related to the momenta of particles and therefore to the current, is also found affected by the impurity.